[an error occurred while processing this directive]

 Alton Towers

-By the time we emerged, Oblivion was running again.
-I had been wondering how I would cope with riding this again, as it was, a little over two years ago, the last coaster to really frighten me.
+Oblivion had reopened by the time we emerged.
+I had been wondering how I would cope with riding this once more, as it was, a little over two years ago, the last coaster to really frighten me.
 Since then, I have managed to clear my fear of giant drops, and as such I figured Oblivion would not be a problem.
 What I hadn't anticipated was how much I'd enjoy the ride, and in fact on disembarking I insisted we go around a second time.
 Following the wonderful example set by Chris Simon, I spent some time taking my own collection of sadistic Oblivion photographs, but due to poor lighting conditions almost none of them came out properly.
 At some point in the future I'll have to have another go at this.

 Our final ride of the morning was a circuit on Corkscrew.
-At the time of writing, there are rumours circulating on the internet that this ride has had its last season.
-For this reason, we decided to get one circuit in just in case it was our last opportunity.
 About two thirds of the way up the lift hill, the train stopped dead.
 The engineers did manage to get things going again a few minutes later, but not for long.
 A few minutes after our ride, we walked past it again to find it closed with several staff members examining a section of track in the brake run.
 As a little aside, when I was entering the ride name into my mobile phone to store the ride length, I missed a key, and the phone spell checker suggested Crap Screw.
 No comment.

 American Adventure

-After a brief food stop, we tried the powered Runaway Mine Train.
-This was not at all bad for a powered coaster, though it did have one particularly violent turn that sent me slamming into the side of the car.
-The one thing I did notice was that the train passes very close to a platform in the lowest section of the ride, and someone with their hand out the side could easily lose a finger.
-The advice to keep arms inside the car at all times is probably the most disregarded in the amusement park industry, and most rides are designed accordingly, though this seems to be the exception.
-It should be noted that once again we were the only people on the train!
+The Runaway Train was fairly decent as powered coasters go, though it did have one particularly violent turn that sent me slamming into the side of the car.
+I noticed that the train came very close indeed to a platform at the lowest section of the ride, to the point that anyone with their hands stretched out could easily lose a finger.
+The advice to keep arms inside the car at all times is probably the most disregarded in the amusement park industry, and most rides are designed accordingly; apparently not this one however.
+The Buffalo Stampede was also a fairly decent ride, if a little less exciting than its brother.

 2004